compling-potsdam/clp-sose21-pm-vision/README.md

 #### 1. Start slurk

-Checkout `slurk` and run slurk `local_run`.
+Checkout `slurk` (revision `6abfd0634f86e21aef10bea84b03ffd0ed7fc6c5`, as the rest API changed afterwards) and run slurk `local_run`.
 This will start slurk on `localhost:5000`.
 This will also create the default admin token.

 #### 2. Download and expose the dataset